limbosworld/NMS-Saves/README.md

 #### When you restart your new save, you will now be on a Paradise planet next to a portal with just a base computer, a teleporter and your ship.
 Get in your ship and warp once in any direction.
 You will now be at 16 of 16 and the final interface will appear.

 #### Once you land, activate and enter it, you will soon be in front of the Atlas and be able to pick your new galaxy.
 Put down a base computer and teleporter somewhere and you can travel back and forth to Euclid.

+### Note:
+* It took approx. 5 hours of playtime to get to this point in the save.
+However, I have reset the in-game playtime to 0:00 to give you a better idea of your own progression though the game.

 ### Screenshot of where you will start: